 Car Park just off Fenwick Rd, Kilmaurs behind the Weston Tavern (KA3 2RG)

 Route: From the car park head towards the back of Weston Tavern where there is a narrow lane, known locally as ‘Midge Lane‘.
 Turn left to follow the lane to a bridge over Carmel Water and into Morton Park.
 Turn left then head up the steps to pass the war memorial, continuing ahead on a high path to reach the running track and Mill Avenue beyond.
 (Steps can be avoided by continuing ahead to skirt around the edge of Morton Park instead).
 Turn right on Mill Avenue.
 At Kilmarnock Rd, cross when safe, turn left then immediately right to pass in front of St Maurs-Glencairn Parish Church.
 The path ends at a field which often has cattle in it.
 The continuation of the route requires you to pass through the gate and cross the field by following the line of hedges down the middle.
 You will reach the famous ‘Penny Bridge‘ at the other side.
 From here the route heads diagonally to the right uphill across the field.
 Head for the corner of the row of trees/hedges and follow the field edge to a set of gates.
-Pass through the kissing gate and continue to follow the hedgerow to a kissing gate (sometimes overgrown).
-The grassy path from here leads to an underpass where it can be very muddy another (possibly overgrown) kissing gate awaits.
+Pass through the kissing gate and continue to follow the hedgerow to a final kissing gate (sometimes overgrown) at the end of the field.
+The grassy path from here leads to an underpass where it can be very muddy.
 Going through the underpass you will emerge onto Crosshouse Rd.
 Turn right and follow the pavement back into Kilmaurs.
 Turn right on Sunnyside.
 At the end of the street turn left.
 Cross over when safe to reach Weston Tavern.
 The car park is at the rear.

 WALK REVIEW: 24TH JUNE 2018